 Da Nang

-Da Nang sits at the midpoint of Vietnam’s coast, 800km south of Hanoi and 960km north of Ho Chi Minh City.
-It has an international airport with direct connections to Singapore, Bangkok, Seoul, and several Chinese cities, plus domestic flights to most Vietnamese airports.
-The beaches are 5km from the centre.
-Hoi An is 30km south by road.
+Da Nang itself has better arguments.
+It sits at the midpoint of Vietnam’s coast – 800km south of Hanoi, 960km north of Ho Chi Minh City – with an international airport connecting to Singapore, Bangkok, Seoul, and several Chinese cities.
+The beaches are 5km from the city centre.
+Hoi An is 30km south.
 The Marble Mountains are 8km south.
-It is, by a reasonable margin, the most logistically convenient base in central Vietnam.
+It is the most logistically convenient base in central Vietnam by a clear margin.

-The 30km of beach north of the Marble Mountains - My Khe, Non Nuoc, My An - is where most hotels are concentrated.
-My Khe is the closest to the city centre.
+The 30-kilometre stretch of beach north of the Marble Mountains – My Khe, Non Nuoc, My An – is where most hotels are concentrated.
+My Khe is the closest to the city.
 The beach is wide and largely uncluttered compared to Nha Trang or Mui Ne.
-Waves are rideable for beginner surfing in October and November; calmer in the dry season (February-August).
+Waves are rideable for beginner surfing in October and November.
 Jellyfish can be abundant in March and April.
+The luxury resort strip on the Son Tra Peninsula north of the city includes the InterContinental Sun Peninsula, designed by Jean-Michel Wilmotte to follow the cliff contour – the most architecturally interesting property in Da Nang.

 The Marble Mountains

 Five marble and limestone outcrops rising from the coastal plain, 8km south of the city.
-The Thuy Son mountain (accessible by stairway or elevator, entry VND 40,000) has interconnected cave pagodas inside the rock, some used as field hospitals by North Vietnamese forces during the war.
-The cave interiors vary from cavernous to intimate.
-A hole in the ceiling of Huyen Khong cave lets in a shaft of light that illuminates the altar below at certain times of day.
-Market stalls at the base sell marble carvings made in the workshops behind them.
+Thuy Son mountain (accessible by stairway or elevator, entry VND 40,000) has interconnected cave pagodas inside the rock – some used as field hospitals by North Vietnamese forces during the war.
+Huyen Khong cave has a hole in the ceiling that lets light onto the altar below at certain times of day.
+Worth two hours.

 Hoi An